Table of Contents

 • C:H / I:H / A:H – code execution implies full read/modify/disrupt potential

-This categorizes the issue as Critical, primarily due to the ability for an unauthenticated file write to webroot → RCE
+This categorizes the issue as Critical, primarily due to the ability for an unauthenticated file write to webroot resulting in remote code execution.

 See our Security Bug Fixing Policy for further details on how DynamicWeb addresses vulnerabilities.